dataminer-site/dataminer-site.github.io/docs/api/go.md

 ## Importing

-To import the DuckDB Go package, add the following entries to your imports:
+To import the DataMiner Go package, add the following entries to your imports:

 ```go
 import (